0xZhangKe/KRouter/README.md

 ## @Destination
 Destination annotation is defined for a route Destination.

-It's have two parameters:
+It's having two parameters:
-- route: This destination's identify route, must be uri string.
+- `route`: This destination's identify route, must be uri string.
-- type: Which interface or abstract class this destination for, ignore this if just have single super type.
+- `type`: Which interface or abstract class this destination for, ignore this if just have single super type.

 ## @Router
 This annotation is used to identify which property is used to accept the route.

-So, this property must be a class`s variable property or constructor parameter.
+So, this property must be a class's variable property or constructor parameter.

 The router is passed into this field when the destination object is constructed.